iZhenius/KnowledgeNotes/README.md

         // Initialize the current thread as a looper.
         Looper.prepare();

-        // Looper.myLooper(() － Return the Looper object associated with the current thread mHandler = new Handler(Looper.myLooper()) {
+        // Looper.myLooper(() － Return the Looper object associated with the current thread. mHandler = new Handler(Looper.myLooper()) {
             public void handleMessage(Message msg) {
                 // process incoming messages here